Northern Madagascar – Where the Island Opens to the Sea

-Northern Madagascar reveals a striking contrast of landscapes — from emerald waters and hidden coves to cloud forest and dry forests, stone forest, red tsingy formations, volcanic mountains, and islands surrounded by coral reefs.
+Northern Madagascar reveals a striking contrast of landscapes — from emerald waters and hidden coves to cloud forests and dry deciduous woodlands, red tsingy formations, volcanic mountains, and islands surrounded by coral reefs.

-The north feels exploratory and remote, where winding coastal roads, tropical heat, and isolated bays create journeys filled with diversity, colour, and discovery.
+The north is a region of exploration and discovery, where winding coastal roads, tropical forests, and remote bays create journeys rich in colour, biodiversity, and unforgettable experiences.

 Emerald Bays & Remote Coastlines